-Maryland ranked 4th in the nation for its "core biotechnology" companies in Ernst and Young's 2006-2008 annual rankings of biotech centers.
-More than 500 bioscience companies, the second largest cluster in the country, have chosen Maryland for their business site.
-Of these, some 350 are located in Montgomery County, including AstraZeneca and GlaxoSmithKline, as well as the National Institutes of Health and the U.S. Food and Drug Administration.
+More than 500 bioscience companies and 2,700 life science firms have chosen Maryland for their business site.
+Many companies are located in Montgomery County, including AstraZeneca and GlaxoSmithKline, as well as the National Institutes of Health and the U.S. Food and Drug Administration.

 In Maryland, the Life Sciences Advisory Board promotes science research and manufacturing.
 The Board also coordinates resources and seeks to support federal science facilities in the State.

 Research by the University of Maryland, College Park, the University of Maryland, Baltimore, and the National Institute of Standards and Technology is used by the Institute for Bioscience & Biotechnology Research of the University System of Maryland to develop advances in science, medicine, and engineering.

 BioMaryland Center, World Trade Center Baltimore, 401 East Pratt St., Baltimore, Maryland, November 2009.
 Photo by Diane F. Evartt.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov